-We run multi-day boat trips into the heart of the Okavango Delta.
-On these safaris you stay in one, or a combination of, Botswana Guides Association campsites that are located up the side of Chiefs Island.
+Our multi-day boat trips take you into the heart of the Okavango Delta.
+We set up camp in various designated areas along the Western side of Chiefs Island.
 Once in camp we offer guided walks on pristine islands, mokoro explorations on uncharted waterways & boating excursions.
-We also run Trans-Okavango expeditions that take you from the “Pan handle” in the very north all the way through to Okavango to Maun.

-Let us know how many days you have to explore the Okavango and we will suggest a safari.
-We have listed prices and details of some set date boating safaris for 2021/2 as well as a typical itinerary for a trans-Okavango expedition.
+Let us know how many days you have to explore the Okavango and we will tailor a boating expedition for you.

 2 night Chiefs Island boating safaris Nxaraga